e-Books and e-Audio

 Find my past

-Free online access to some collections of Shropshire records on the findmypast website is available through the public computers in libraries; other records on findmypast will require a paid for subscription.
+Free online access to some collections including Shropshire records on the findmypast website is available through the public computers in libraries; other records on findmypast may require a paid for subscription.

 Test reports and best buy recommendations for goods and services.
 (Available in Bridgnorth, Ludlow, Market Drayton, Oswestry, Shrewsbury and Whitchurch Libraries.)